 In the rulemaking process, the Board intended to tie the prize limits afforded under § 5.32(e)(7) with the prize limits afforded under the act.
 This intent was made evident in the proposed rulemaking published at 26 Pa.B.
 31 (January 6, 1996) in which the Board did not include specific individual or weekly prize limits, but rather incorporated the SGOC prize limitations by reference: "The total value of the prizes for a given event, tournament or contest may not exceed the limits as established by the Local Option Small Games of Chance Act (10 P. S. §§ 311-327)."
 In addressing concerns raised by the Independent Regulatory Review Commission (IRRC) regarding clarity, the Board amended the final-form rulemaking published at 26 Pa.B.
-2209 (May 11, 1996) to include the specific monetary prize limitations in the current regulation.
-The current prize limitations for events, tournaments and contests by retail licensees were established based upon the principal prize limits for clubs conducting small games of chance under the authority of their SGOC licenses.
+2209 (May 11, 1996) to include specific monetary prize limitations.
+The prize limitations for events, tournaments and contests by retail licensees were established based upon the principal prize limits for clubs conducting small games of chance under the authority of their SGOC licenses.

 The act of February 2, 2012 (P. L. 7, No. 2) (Act 2) significantly amended the act.
 Among other changes involving SGOC, Act 2 renumbered and amended section 5 of the act (10 P. S. § 328.302) to increase the maximum prize for a single game of chance from \$500 to \$1,000 and increased the maximum weekly prize limit for games of chance from \$5,000 to \$25,000.
-Thus, the correlation that had existed since 1996 has now been severed by Act 2, which has created a significant disparity in the amounts of prizes that may be awarded by private clubs which may acquire an SGOC license and other retail licensees which cannot acquire SGOC licenses.
+Thus, the correlation that existed since 1996 was severed by Act 2, which created a significant disparity in the amounts of prizes that may be awarded by private clubs which may acquire an SGOC license and other retail licensees which cannot acquire SGOC licenses.

-The proposed amendment to § 5.32(e)(7) would increase the prize limits for self-sponsored events, tournaments and contests that occur on retail licensed premises to approximate the increased prize limits afforded to club licensees which also hold an SGOC license.
-Accordingly, the maximum value of prizes that may be awarded for a given event, tournament or contest would be increased from \$500 to \$1,000 and the maximum value of prizes awarded in a given week would be increased from \$5,000 to \$25,000.
-The proposed rulemaking would re-establish the historical parity and "level the playing field" for retail licensees relative to conducting events, tournaments and contests.
+In final-form § 5.32(e)(7), the prize limits for selfsponsored events, tournaments and contests that occur on retail licensed premises have been increased to approximate the increased prize limits afforded to club licensees which also hold an SGOC license.
+Accordingly, the maximum value of prizes that may be awarded for a given event, tournament or contest is increased from \$500 to \$1,000 and the maximum value of prizes awarded in a given week is increased from \$5,000 to \$25,000.
+The final-form rulemaking re-establishes the historical parity and "level the playing field" for retail licensees relative to conducting events, tournaments and contests.

-Finally, a sentence is proposed to be added to § 5.32(e)(7) to clarify that events, tournaments and contests conducted under the authority of the act or the law are subject to the prize limits in the act and the law rather than the prize limits in § 5.32(e)(7).
+Finally, a sentence is added to § 5.32(e)(7) to clarify that events, tournaments and contests conducted under the authority of the act or the law are subject to the prize limits in the act and the law rather than the prize limits in § 5.32(e)(7).
 This is consistent with how the Board has been interpreting the regulation.